 As always, when contemplating the purchase of such a product, you must to determine your requirements first, or else you'll pay for something you don't need.

 To help you, this section contains a number of the best ruggedized notebooks out there.
-For years, most used standard versions of the Microsoft Windows XP operating system, but now most are running Windows 7.
+For years, most used standard versions of the Microsoft Windows XP operating system, but now most are running Windows 7 or even Windows 8.
 Almost all can take a beating.
 And most have performance and features comparable to those of a consumer notebook.
-Security is becoming an ever greater concenr, and so a lot of semi-rugged and rugged machines now have fingerprint scanners, SmartCard readers, and removable hard drives.
+Security is becoming an ever greater concern, and so a lot of semi-rugged and rugged machines now have fingerprint scanners, SmartCard readers, and removable hard drives.

-Please note that some of these products are designed and made by an OEM (such as GETAC) and then sold by a variety of vendors under their own brands.
+Please note that some of these products are designed and made by an OEM (such as Twinhead) and then sold by a variety of vendors under their own brands.

 Whenever available, we added sealing ratings, operating temperature range, and shock resistance data to the specification boxes.
 That gives you an idea of how tough and rugged a device is, and what sort of working environment you can safely use it in.

-One peculiarity of the rugged notebook market is that designs often stay the same for several years.
+One peculiarity of the rugged notebook market is that, for reasons of continuity and backward compatibility with add-ons and peripherals, designs often stay the same for several years.
 That is in stark contrast to consumer notebooks that change every few months.
 As a result, rugged equipment manufacturers usually update the technology inside and leave the outside alone.
-Market leaders like Panasonic or Getac are usually very quick in upgrading to the latest processor technology; smaller and more specialized manufacturers at times lag a chip generation or two behind, with no serious impact on their products to do the job.
+Market leaders like Getac, Dell or Panasonic are usually very quick in upgrading to the latest processor technology; smaller and more specialized manufacturers at times lag a chip generation or two behind, with no serious impact on their products to do the job.

 Outdoor readable displays